 You can bake this cake in round cake pans or a 9x13-inch baking pan.
 Push the batter toward the edges of the pan so that it is lower in the middle.
 The top of the cake will then be flat and easier to stack.

-If you use the rectangular pan, cut the cake into equal halves to make a two-layer dessert.
+If you use the rectangular pan, cut the cake into equal halves and stack them to make a two-layer dessert.

 Whip the Cream